*Thank you Hanes for sponsoring this post. Regardless I only recommend products and brand I truly love and all opinions are my own.

 And yes, this means you should wear a bra.
 But it doesn’t have to be uncomfortable.
 I’ve fallen in love and am obsessed with the Hanes® Oh So Light Wirefree Bra which gives me both comfort and support and is the perfect everyday bra.
 It seriously feels weightless on me and is made of super soft fabric with flexible foam cups.
 It’s also totally invisible under clothes because what woman doesn’t hate when their bra lines show?
 It comes in sizes S-3X and can be found at Hanes.com, Target, and Walmart for only $15.99.
 Use the code HAPPYHANES20 through April 15 to get $20 off and free shipping on your purchase of $1oo or more!

-So get out there and be confident in who you are mama!
+So get out there and feel more confident in who you are mama!
 Moms are amazing – just look at everything our bodies can do.
 When you act and feel more confident, both you and your kids benefit.
 What are some things you do to boost your confidence?
 I’d love to hear them below!